CFA® vs. MBA – Which is Better?

 - Employer demand

-- Investment Management Career – If Investment Management is the word you are attracted to, then CFA® is definitely for you.
-Investment Management generally includes managing large investment funds and deciding where to invest money.
+- Investment management career – If you are keen on investment management, then CFA® is certainly for you.
+Investment management generally includes the management of large investment funds and determining money investment.

-- Resume Booster – Due to the high value for a CFA® Charter holder, having this degree is definitely a Resume booster.
+- Resume booster – Due to the high value for a CFA® charter holder, having this degree is a resume booster.

 Why you should go for MBA:

-- Work with Best Firms (not necessarily Investment Banking) – Doing your MBA from reputed business schools can get you entry in the best knows firms to work for.
-Well known business schools give you direct access to recruiters at top banks, consulting firms, and other companies.
+- Work with the best firms (not necessarily investment banking) – Pursuing MBA from known business schools may get you entry into the best-known firms to work for.
+Also, reputed business schools offer you direct access to recruiters at top banks, consulting firms, and other companies.

-- Rebranding – If you want to rebrand yourself, expand your networks or explore new industries, then definitely MBA is for you.
+- Rebranding – If you feel like rebranding yourself, expanding your networks, or exploring new industries, then MBA is definitely for you.

-- Overall Development – MBA focusses on the overall development of the student and does not focus on any particular skillset.
-Overall development is important when you want to rise up the ladder and are expected to posses multiple skillsets.
+- Overall development – MBA focuses on the overall development of the student and not on any particular skill set.
+The overall effect is significant when you desire to raise the ladder and are expected to possess multiple skill sets.

 What’s your Career Choice?

-- MBA is like digging a small but a wide hole.
-If you want to change your field, learn new skill sets, move from Science to finance or marketing, then MBA is a good fit for you.
-With a MBA degree from a top institute, you can land yourself in a good company.
-Also, you can still become an Investment banker or a consultant as lot of Investment banks and consulting firms are in search of fresh MBA talent.
+- MBA is like digging a small but wide hole.
+If you want to change your field, learn new skill sets, and move from science to finance or marketing, then MBA is a good fit for you.
+With an MBA degree from a top institute, you can land yourself in a good company.
+Also, you can still become an investment banker or a consultant as many investment banks and consulting firms search for fresh MBA talent.

-CFA® is highly useful if you want to make career in Investment management field, however, MBA is widely recognized degree and you will get diverse experience way beyond Investment Management (consulting, strategy, HR etc).
-For doing MBA, you will have to sacrifice your full time Job and comes at a very high cost along with the opportunity cost.
-However, for CFA®, you don’t have to quit your job to take CFA® exams but sacrifice your leisure time.
-Another option could be to consider both – CFA® and MBA?
-I did my MBA first and then took CFA®
+CFA® is highly useful if you want to make a career in the investment management field.
+However, an MBA is a widely recognized degree and facilitates a diverse experience beyond investment management (consulting, strategy, HR, etc.).
+You may need to sacrifice your full-time job which comes at a very high cost, with the opportunity cost of doing an MBA.
+However, for CFA®, you need not quit your job to take CFA® exams except to sacrifice your leisure time.
+Could another option be to consider both – CFA® and MBA?
+However, I did my MBA first and then took CFA.®

-If you have any questions/feedback on these – CFA® or MBA, please do drop a comment below
+If you have any questions/feedback on these – CFA® or MBA, please drop a comment below.